AhmadQasim/reinforcment_learner/README.md

 InventoryManagerEnv contains a producer model, a consumer model and the inventory.

 # Metric and reward

-- minimze waiting time (total of all order waiting_time)
+- maximize sales (finished orders)
-- maximize freshness (total of product age)
+- minimize waste (not sold products end of day)

-- minimize waste (total number of products at end of day)
+Orders can be a function of:

-R = -a * total_wait_time + b * total_product_age - c * waste
+- time

-Alternatively:
+- product freshness
-- maximize sales
+- product availability
-- minimize waste
+- customer waiting time

-sales is a function of (freshness, waiting time)
+depending on consumer model.

 ## ProductItem
 **ProductItem(item_type, production_time, expire_time)**